Smith Westerns

-Smith Westerns were an American indie rock band from Chicago, Illinois, United States, composed of brothers Cullen and Cameron Omori as well as Max Kakacek, Julien Ehrlich and Hal James.
+Smith Westerns were an American indie rock band from Chicago, Illinois, United States, composed of brothers Cullen and Cameron Omori, Max Kakacek, Julien Ehrlich and Hal James.
 Their musical influences included David Bowie, T. Rex and Oasis.

 History

 Smith Westerns (2009)

 Their self-titled debut album was released on HoZac Records on June 5, 2009.
 Most of the album was recorded throughout the winter and early spring in Max Kakacek's basement.

 Dye It Blonde (2011)

 They released a new single, "Weekend", on November 4, 2010, from their album Dye It Blonde, which was released on January 18, 2011.

 Soft Will (2013)

 The band signed to Mom + Pop Music on March 5, 2013, and released Soft Will on June 25, 2013, following up from their 2011 LP, Dye It Blonde.
 The first single off the album, "Varsity," was released March 6, 2013.
 The album has received mostly positive reviews upon release.